selendra/web3-game-gallery/README.md

     rect rgba(255, 255, 255, 0.2)
     Note over A,C: Cash-out process
-    B ->> C: User send token from the wallet the cashier C ->> A: Cashier transfers to money to the user end
+    B ->> C: User send token from the wallet the counter C ->> A: Counter transfers to money to the user end

 ```